 The trend to develop sites into luxury housing emerged within the wider economic context of New York City in the roaring 1990s.

 Her presentation notes that the Archdiocese of New York “has sold at least nineteen sacred properties for luxury development since 1996.”
-While it is difficult to provide a definitive account of the archdiocese’s institutional objectives, financial planning and personnel shifts, Ms. Amato said that the trend emerged within the wider economic context of New York City in the roaring 1990s.
+While Ms. Amato did not claim to provide a definitive account of the archdiocese’s institutional objectives, financial planning and personnel shifts, she said that the trend emerged within the wider economic context of New York City in the roaring 1990s.

-“At that time, municipal government began to align itself more fully with a neoliberal growth model under Mayor Rudolph Giuliani,” said Ms. Amato.
+“At that time, municipal government began to align itself more fully with a neoliberal growth model under Mayor Rudolph Giuliani,” she told America.
 Public spending decreased, and the government “moved instead toward incentivizing private interests to take charge of financing and controlling these public goods,” including schools, homeless shelters and parks.

 As property values shot up, the potential to score financial jackpots became more obvious and alluring.
 “Selling off low-earning property as values started to go up was just good economic sense for any profit-seeking investor with a real estate portfolio,” said Ms. Amato.
 (America Media sold its headquarters in Manhattan and relocated in 2016.)